By Jason Fisher

 Although you will hear many commercials that will try to sell you on the quick fix, they are simply selling snake oil.
 We didn’t get here quickly and we won’t get out quickly, it will be hard, it will be slow going, often you will feel it isn’t worth it but when you have arrived at your destination, it will be all the more worth it.

 It is going to take a change in lifestyle to accomplish both goals, as the cliché goes if you do what you have always done you will always get what you have always got.
 We simply have to find ways to change the way we live.
 Stop drinking soda when water is healthier and cheaper.
+Sell the things you do not need on Selling apps to declutter and make money.
 Don’t go out to eat as much, we find it just as fun to try to recreate our favorite restaurant dinners together.
 These are all low hanging fruit but they make a huge difference and are great momentum builders when you are first getting started.

 Where these two goals can be diametrically opposed is that the cost of quality food is high.
 It used to be that being over weight was a sign of the rich, only they could afford to eat enough to get over weight.
 Now we have mounds of choices for cheap calories.
 McDonalds has had 85% growth in the past quarter because people are looking for cheap food.
 While we may be full we continue to eat because our body knows we are missing essential nutrients and still craves the nutrients we need.
 So we eat more, and spend more money.